BULL RUN, VA

 including the engagements at Bristoe Station, Gainesville

-Groveton and Bull Run, amounted to 1,747 killed, 8,452 wounded
+Groveton and Bull Run, amounted to 1,747 killed, 8,452

 and 4,263 captured or missing.